See all posts

 node --version

-This is the setup I use for every new project.
-It's fast, clean, and officially recommended by both the Vue and Tailwind teams.
+This is the setup most teams should use today.
+It’s fast, simple, and officially supported by both Vue and Tailwind.

 bash